 - internal guidelines raising awareness of what might constitute a conflict of interest, real and perceived; and, - a two stage examiner selection process, with nomination by supervisors followed by formal appointment by the DRC.
-You are welcome to view the room prior to your exam, to do this please liase with the GRS staff member who is arranging your oral exam.
-The rooms we use are quite busy and may not be available if you haven't arranged this in advance.

 There are a range of circumstances that can lead to a conflict of interest.
 The guidelines below list examples of different types of conflict of interest that may arise between the examiner and various parties including the candidate, the supervisor/advisor, the University, the subject matter itself and another examiner.
 The list is indicative and is not to be considered exhaustive.